Akatsuki96/sszd/paper_experiments/README.md

 To reproduce the experiments on HTRU2 and CASP dataset, you have to download the two datasets and put the csv files in the `data` directory.
 Then, you have to run the scripts `falkon_htru2.py` and `falkon_casp.py`.

-To make the plot, modify the variables `OUT, out_1, out_2, out_3` in `plot_results.py` setting the path of the results and the file names e.g. for california housing results
+To make the plot, modify the variables `OUT, out_1, out_2, out_3, d` in `plot_results.py` setting:

+- `OUT` : path of the results e.g. "./results/casp/"
+- `out_1` : name of the output file for the plot with training error
+- `out_2` : name of the output file for the plot with validation error
+- `out_3` : name of the output file for the plot with cumulative time
+- `d` : number of input dimensions (it is 9 for California housing and HTRU2 and it is 10 for CASP)

+For instance, for california housing results

 ```
 OUT = './results/house'
 out_1 = "house_tr_err"
 out_2 = "house_vl_err"
 out_3 = "house_time"
+d = 9
 ```

 Then execute it.